huggingbench/huggingbench/README.md

 HuggingBench use Docker containers to run various inference servers so you should have Docker available on your system.

-* Instructions for installing Docker on Ubuntu https://docs.docker.com/desktop/install/ubuntu/
+* Instructions for installing Docker Engine on Ubuntu https://docs.docker.com/engine/install/ubuntu/
-* Instructions for installing Docker on Mac https://docs.docker.com/desktop/install/mac-install/
+* Instructions for installing Docker Desktop on Mac https://docs.docker.com/desktop/install/mac-install/

 ## GPU support (optional)